mayamcdougall/NotePaper/content/sample-widgets/intro-widget.md

 Widget: Sticky
 ---

-##Widgets
+## Widgets
 * This theme has Widgets!
-* Just place any .md file into the widgets subfolders!
+* Just add the Widget meta header into any .md file!